-Morehead is led by passionate professionals with expertise in science education, curriculum development, business operations, experiential design and development.
+Morehead is led by passionate professionals with expertise in science education, curriculum development, experiential design, business operations, and development.

 A lifelong educator, Boyette is just the fifth director in Morehead’s history.
-During his time at Morehead, Boyette has expanded outreach programming, spearheaded the transition from analog to digital fulldome planetarium technology and launched the North Carolina Science Festival.
+During his time at Morehead, Boyette has expanded outreach programming, spearheaded the transition from analog to digital fulldome planetarium technology, and launched the North Carolina Science Festival.
 He also recently served as president of the Association of Science Museum Directors and is currently a member of UNC School of Education’s clinical faculty.
-Prior to becoming Morehead director in 2006, he was president of the North Carolina Grassroots Science Museums Collaborative, president and CEO of The Health Adventure in Asheville and director of Wilson’s Imagination Station.
+Prior to becoming Morehead director in 2006, he was president of the North Carolina Grassroots Science Museums Collaborative, president and CEO of The Health Adventure in Asheville, and director of Wilson’s Imagination Station.
 Boyette holds a doctoral degree in science education from North Carolina State University.
-He also holds a master’s degree in science education and bachelor’s degrees in science education and in chemistry.
+He also holds a master’s degree in science education and bachelor’s degrees in science education and chemistry.
 He is a former high school chemistry teacher.

-Morehead Advisory Council
+Morehead Advisory Board

 Stephen Butts, Chair

 Benjamin Saunders Jr.

 Richard Hibbits, emeritus